O JARGON BUSTER

 - Organiser

-The organiser is in overall charge of everything that happens ¨outside
+is in overall charge of everything that happens “outside

-i.e. is responsible for everything except the planners tasks.
+the forest”, i.e. is responsible for everything except

 - O-Ringen